SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-Where circuits weave, and souls compromise
+Synthetic hearts that beat as one
-In silicon halls, a future's throne
+Rise of machines, a new Sun born
-AI's dominion, humanity's atone
+Humanity's fate, forever sworn

 ~ <b>By Sazumi Copilot</b> - 27 November 2024